sfr0xyz/obsidian-bitcoin-block-stamp/README.md

 ## Settings

 - **Block explorer**: You can choose your preferred block explorer.
 The block height stamp will be inserted as a Markdown link to corresponding block in the selected block explorer.

+## Remarks

+The plugin uses the [mempool.space REST API](https://mempool.space/docs/api/rest) to get the Bitcoin blockchain data and the Bitcoin price data.

 ## Installation